ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 **To create an API key**

-1. Open the the *food_tracker* database in the Dashboard.
+1. Open the the *food_tracker* database in the dashboard.
 1. In the *food_tracker* database, click the "Permissions" link. ![The API Key manager](media/dashboard-03_1-api-key-page@2x.png '; border')
 1. In the Permissions tab, click the "Generate API key" button and wait for Cloudant to generate a new key.